 Aventura's holistic vision for community wellness, broadened definition of success, and focus on developing global competence ensure that our school and greater Nashville offer a welcoming community for all.

 A typical school day at Aventura begins at 8:00 and dismisses at 3:30 Monday-Thursday and at 2:30 on Fridays.
-Our school day is characterized by two longer work cycles in which students will work on our interdisciplinary projects with the support of their two classroom teachers.
-The morning work cycle will focus on literacy in English and Spanish, and the afternoon work cycle will focus on math.
+The school day is characterized by two longer work cycles in which students work on interdisciplinary projects with the support of their two classroom teachers.
+The morning work cycle focuses on projects and literacy in English and Spanish, and the afternoon work cycle focuses on mathematics.
+Students enjoy daily enrichment classes (PE, Art, STEM) and social-emotional lessons.
+All classes head outside for two recess periods each day for unstructured play time.